Roman-/rog-redblue-keyboard-layout/README.md

 - 0 and 1 are the most used number symbols in programming.
 They're copied to the RED layer to be conveniently typed in expressions like `if (i != 0) {`.
 Notice that your thumb is holding the RED key during the entire ` != 0) {` part, and you never have to reach the digit row!

 ## TODO
-- Switch QWERTY/ЙЦУКЕН to Colemak/Diktor-ish
+- Switch QWERTY/ЙЦУКЕН to Halmak/Diktor-ish
-- Consider to copy arrows somewhere where they could be used with left hand only (e.g. Shift+BLUE+esdf) for visual applications that force to use a mouse